webplatform/docs-wpd/Community/Meetings/General/index.md

 * [[Meta:web_platform_wednesday|WPDW]] - how is it going?
 ** Who will be a coordinator for the next 4 weeks?
 ** How should we circle back around to folks who have previously showed interest?
+*** Julee started a CRM for community contributors.
 ** What MBF for CSS properties?
 *** compatibility tables
 *** data types & units done